chenx820/chenx820.github.io/content/note/unknown-parts-of-css-the-all-property/index.md

 - [CanIUse Browser Support](https://caniuse.com/#feat=css-all)

 🙏 Thanks for reading! hope you liked the post.
-I will be writing more short blogs about CSS's unknown parts so stay tuned.
+I will be writing more short notes about CSS's unknown parts so stay tuned.
 Have a nice day bye! 👋

 _Comment down if you want to see more tricks and tricks about CSS_